IBM/workshop-quarkus-openshift-reactive-messaging/README.md

 ## What to do next

-The [presentation](images/ReactiveMicroservices.pdf) as well as the [blogs](https://github.com/IBM/cloud-native-starter/tree/master/reactive#blogs) describe the functionality in more detail.
+The [blogs](https://github.com/IBM/cloud-native-starter/tree/master/reactive#blogs) as well as the [presentation](images/ReactiveMicroservices.pdf) describe the functionality in more detail.

-Next week a second workshop will be added that describes how to implement reactive endpoints.
+There is a second workshop which uses the same sample application.
+That workshop is called [Reactive Endpoints with Quarkus on OpenShift](https://nheidloff.github.io/workshop-quarkus-openshift-reactive-messaging/) and it focusses on reactive APIs and API invocations.